TheDojoMX/TheDojoMXBlog/_drafts/el-principio-de-inversion-de-dependencias.md

 > The promise of “you can just swap out the database” evaporates as soon as you try to, well, swap out the database.

+Veamos otra cita de Dan North:

-Most dependencies don’t need inverting, because most dependencies aren’t options, they are just the way we are going to do it this time.
-So my - by now entirely unsurprising - suggestion is to write simple code, by focusing on use rather than reuse.
+> **Most dependencies don’t need inverting, because most dependencies aren’t options, they are just the way we are going to do it this time.** So my - by now entirely unsurprising - suggestion is to write simple code, by focusing on use rather than reuse.

 ## Conclusión